There are several easy and effective ways to support your metabolism, many of which involve making simple changes to your diet and lifestyle.

 Your metabolism is responsible for converting nutrients from the foods you eat into fuel.
 This

 The higher your metabolic rate, the more calories you burn at rest.
 Many factors can affect your metabolism, including your age, diet, body composition, sex, body size, physical activity, health status, and any medications you’re taking.

 There are several evidence-based strategies that can help increase your metabolism to support weight management and overall health.

 Here are 8 easy ways to increase your metabolism.

-Eating food can increase your metabolism for a few hours.
+Eating food can temporarily increase your metabolism for a few hours.

 Eating more protein can boost your metabolism so that you burn more calories.
-It can also help you eat less.

 High-intensity interval training (HIIT) involves quick and very intense bursts of activity.